Topics in this article include:

 14. assists in the protection of the nervous system, thus the prevention or improvement of neurological disorders

-15. assists in the removal of toxins in fat before being incorporated into bile (your fat emulsifier)
+15. assists in the removal of toxins in fat before being incorporated into bile (your fat emulsifier and transport mechanism to remove toxins through the intestines)

-Thus, every system in the body can be affected by the presence of glutathione in the body, especially the immune system, the gastrointestinal system, the nervous system, the cardiovascular system, and the respiratory system.
+Thus, every system in the body can be affected by the presence of glutathione, especially the immune system, the gastrointestinal system, the nervous system, the cardiovascular system, and the respiratory system.

 Both heat and long term storage reduce the quantity of viable glutathione in the food source.
 Thus maximum benefits are derived from consuming glutathione containing foods in their raw state.